isabyte19/isabyte19/README.md

-Hi, my name is Isabella and I am a second year in Informatics with a focus in Cybersecurity and Information Assurance.
+Hi, my name is Isabella and I am a second year studying Informatics with a focus in Cybersecurity and Information Assurance at the UW Seattle.

 <a href="https://linkedin.com/in/isapetra"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>